-Hair loss is one of the top concerns for women undergoing chemotherapy for breast cancer.
-But a new, special device — a cooling cap — may help some women keep their hair, early results of a new study say.
+Hair loss is one of the top concerns for those undergoing chemotherapy for breast cancer.
+But a cooling cap may help some people keep their hair.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Hair loss related to cancer treatment is usually temporary.
 Most of the time, hair will grow back.
 But for many people, hair loss due to cancer treatment is a distressing event that is much more than a change in physical appearance.

 Hair loss, also called alopecia, can be an emotionally challenging event that deeply affects your self-image and your daily life.
 A wig or a scarf marks you as a cancer patient and is a constant reminder of the disease.

 Oncologist Megan Kruse, MD, discusses how cold capping works and what to expect.

 Chemotherapy can cause hair loss by harming the cells that help hair grow.
 Hair follicles in the growth phase are sensitive to chemotherapy, resulting in hair loss about two weeks after treatment begins.